-And we can fast-forward through the history of digital publishing in no time: Blogging (and layoffs), search engine optimization (and “rightsizing”), social-media optimization (and layoffs), pivot to video (did we mention layoffs?), rinse and repeat—and suddenly it’s late 2017, and here’s another round of, you guessed it, layoffs and revenue implosion.
+Fast-forward through the history of digital publishing: Blogging (and layoffs), search engine optimization (and “rightsizing”), social-media optimization (and layoffs), pivot to video (yep, layoffs), rinse and repeat—and suddenly it’s late 2017, and here’s another round of, you guessed it, layoffs and revenue implosion.
 And the timing, at a moment when pursuing the truth about those in power feels like a matter of life and death for democracy, could not be worse.

 There’s one reason (or rather, some 240,000 of them) why MoJo has avoided that fate in this tough economic climate: readers who support our work.
-Because nearly a quarter million of you support our journalism through a subscription or a donation, we can do things that defy conventional wisdom.
-We can go after tough stories (more on this in a bit).
+Because nearly a quarter million of you pitch in with a subscription or a donation, we can do things that defy conventional wisdom.
+We can go after tough, dangerous stories.
 We can lay bare our revenue numbers, so you can see where the money is coming from.
 And at moments like this, when making our budget is critical and the advertising market is tougher than ever, we can unabashedly ask for your support.

-I won’t beat around the bush: December is our most important fundraising month, and I hope that by the time you finish reading this, you will consider joining in (or renewing your support) with a tax-deductible donation.
-But whether or not you’re ready to pitch in, I hope you’ll keep on reading, because this story is about a lot more than Mother Jones.
+I won’t beat around the bush: December is our most important fundraising month, and I hope that by the time you finish reading this, you will consider joining in with a tax-deductible donation.
+But whether or not you’re ready to do that, I hope you’ll keep on reading, because this story is about a lot more than Mother Jones.
 It’s about how investigative journalism can survive, and why this moment in particular feels so critical.

 The past year has made crystal clear that the threats to journalism aren’t just economic.
 What we’ve been seeing is a coordinated and politicized assault on the very concept of an independent, critical accounting of facts.
 Consider:

 - The administration and its allies’ nonstop attacks on anyone who does not parrot their alternative facts: “Enemy of the people,” “the opposition party,” “FAKE” and “FAILING.”
 (No surprise that we now have a sitting congressman who has pleaded guilty to body-slamming a reporter.)
 From rage tweets to fake sting operations, these attacks are designed to cast the press not as an arbiter of facts, but as driven by the same kind of mercenary partisanship and petty vendettas that motivate President Donald Trump and his associates.
-Because that’s the foundation for arguing that any inconvenient claim, no matter how well documented—like the Access Hollywood tape, or the allegations against Roy Moore—is fake, and getting a majority of your supporters to believe it.
+Because once you’ve established that foundation, you can pull the “fake news” card on any inconvenient claim, no matter how well documented, and get at least your core supporters to buy it.

-- The constant threats of lawsuits, prosecutions, and regulatory action targeting the press: Not only does Trump regularly call for journalists to be sued; his attorney general has said clearly that the administration might target journalists to find out who they talked to.
+- The constant threats of lawsuits, prosecutions, and regulatory action targeting the press: Not only does Trump regularly call for journalists to be sued; his attorney general has spelled out that the administration intends to pursue journalists to find out who they talked to.
 Meanwhile, in a Washington, DC, courtroom, a photographer is facing a felony trial for livestreaming inauguration protests this past January, and the Department of Justice is also taking the unprecedented step of challenging the merger of Time Warner and AT&T, a move that just so happens to dramatically affect the network the president calls out most often:

 .@FoxNews is MUCH more important in the United States than CNN, but outside of the U.S., CNN International is still a major source of (Fake) news, and they represent our Nation to the WORLD very poorly.
 The outside world does not see the truth from them!